kelvinkioi/Xpense-Tracker/README.md

 - [Error Handling](#error-handling)
 - [Contact](#contact)

 ## Features

 - **User Management**: Register, login, and fetch users.
 - **Income Tracking**: Create, read, update, and delete income records.
 - **Expense Tracking**: Create, read, update, and delete expense records.
+- **Net Balance Calculation**: Calculate the net balance by subtracting total expenses from total income, with personalized messages based on the result.
+- **Admin Privileges**: Admins can fetch all income, expenses, and net income for all users.
 - **Authentication**: Secure routes using JSON Web Tokens (JWT).
 - **Database**: MongoDB with Mongoose for data management.

 ## Installation